felix0111/DRSSTC/README.md

 At this point a new and powerful IGBT H-Brige (CM75BU-12H) switched the primary coil.
 <img src="https://github.com/user-attachments/assets/462d847a-3c77-4a6b-96f6-f074dd235362" width="400">

-The H-Bridge with the GDT and driver.
+The H-Bridge is mounted on a big heatsink from an old cooler I had laying around.
+Its probably overkill but it never got anywhere close to warm.
+A newly wound GDT (same ferrite core as before) is connected to the side of the H-Bridge, not for cooling purposes but just for practical reasons.
 <img src="https://github.com/user-attachments/assets/0aee1eed-ed56-40f9-aaf6-4fb5ed0ad7ae" width="1000">

 The H-Bridge is supplied by a capacitor bank made up of multiple 400V 470uF low ESR electrolytic capacitors connected to a 1.2kV 100A three-phase rectifier.
-An autotransformer provides an adjustable (mains) voltage, necessary to not blow up everything all the time.
+An autotransformer (specifications unknown) provides an adjustable (mains) voltage, necessary to not blow up everything all the time.
 <img src="https://github.com/user-attachments/assets/0b7107fa-f0fd-45c6-bbcb-86cbc91a9439" width="600">
 <img src="https://github.com/user-attachments/assets/09ff6351-9c8f-4efd-9a71-58c4c4ca7f25" width="500"><img src="https://github.com/user-attachments/assets/abed4421-1ddc-49f7-9921-b0a4d0bd2392" width="500">
 <img src="https://github.com/user-attachments/assets/e28ec7de-879b-43da-8e18-57512f332b4d" width="400">